 Among the unique midsummer madness, a couple of entertainment plans never fail to emerge each year… and 2018 is coming in hot with many a vivacious experience.

 So here we are, with all the gossip, ready to whisper all of the best plans and unmissable events into your listening ears, to make sure you make this summer in Madrid your best one yet.

 Veranos de la Villa events are about as well-known as Madrid’s calamari sandwiches in Plaza Mayor.
 The City Council is prepping for this year’s edition, which must live up to last years’ masterpiece.
 In 2017 the council unveiled a macro festival, with 99 activities scattered throughout Madrid’s 21 districts, and lasting 66 days.

-Jazz concerts, electronic music parties in municipal swimming pools, avant-garde flamenco shows, urban sports activities, circus performances and jam-packed parties were what last year’s Veranos de la Villa was all about (80% being free of charge).
+Jazz concerts, electronic music parties in municipal swimming pools, avant-garde flamenco shows in Madrid, urban sports activities, circus performances, and jam-packed parties is what this year’s Veranos de la Villa is all about.
+(80% being free of charge!).
 Expectations are at the absolute highest level.
 Tip: stay tuned to find out new surprises yet to be revealed!

 Summer in the Spanish capital wouldn’t be what it is without its music.
 Mega festivals and famous musicians flock to Madrid to spice up (yeah, even more) the city’s dance craze agenda.